it-beard/multitrack-switcher/README.md

 * You can change sensetivity of detection for primary and secondary person.
 The value should be between 1 and 0.
 Higher number - higher sensetivity.
 Suggest start from defoult numbers.
 Can be float number (like "0.65")
 * You can change number of dilute iteration.
 Dilute iteration needed to dilute long frames with other plans.
 A long frame is anything longer than 45 seconds.
 For each iteration, long frames are split in half.
 Accordingly, it may take several iterations to split a long monologue.
 We recommend that you start with 3.

+### How to run
+* Buil & Compile - you just needed .NET7 environment
+* Or go to `multitrack-switcher/Published/Mac/`folder and just run `PRProjMulticamCreator` - this is combiled mac version of utilite